PromptCast: A New Prompt-based Learning Paradigm for Time Series Forecasting: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this paper, we present a novel task, \tname, which predicts time series using language models in a language generation manner.
-Given that this is the first work towards \tname\ task and no prior datasets are suitable, we build the first dataset aimed at investigating prompt-based forecasting.
-This large-scale dataset (\name) contains three real-world time series forecasting scenarios.
-To advance the research of \tname, we also develop a benchmark on the released dataset and provides a set of solid baselines including both state-of-the-art numerical forecasting methods and language generation models.
-The experimental results show that using language models under the \tname\ setting has good forecasting performance and generalization ability.
+In this paper, we introduce a new task, \tname, which utilizes language models to predict time series in a language generation manner.
+As this is the first work on the \tname\ task, and no existing datasets are suitable, we construct the first dataset, \name, to investigate prompt-based forecasting.
+This large-scale dataset contains three real-world time series forecasting scenarios.
+To further advance the research of \tname, we also establish a benchmark on the released dataset and provide a set of strong baselines that include both state-of-the-art numerical forecasting methods and language generation models.
+The experimental results demonstrate that using language models in the \tname\ setting results in good forecasting performance and generalization ability.

-\textbf{Why Language Model Works for Forecasting.} Using auxiliary information such as \textit{time-of-day}, \textit{day-of-week}~\citep{zhou2021informer} and semantic information~\citep{xue2021mobtcast} has been demonstrated beneficial for boosting the forecasting performance.
-It often requires extra efforts to explicitly design special layers or modules in a heuristic way for the auxiliary inputs Although some approaches are proposed to incorporate auxiliary information, it remains challenging for a forecasting model to seamlessly model the contexts and the main temporal information.
-While for \tname, after prompting, both auxiliary and the core temporal inputs are considered together as tokens.
-The intra-relation of numerical value tokens at different time steps and the inter-relation between numerical value tokens and contextual information tokens (\eg, date information) could be better learned simultaneously by language foundation models (\eg, through the self-attention mechanisms in Transformers).
-The modeling of such relations would then result in good forecasting performance.